themoonwalker1/Essay-Grader/README.md

 			```
 			rabbitmq-server
 			```
-			* **Don't exit out of this terminal or stop this process when running the Django server or downloading the requirements.
-Instead, open up a separate terminal window and execute those tasks from there.**
+			* **Don't exit out of this terminal or stop this process when running any future commands.
+Instead, open up a separate terminal window and execute those tasks from there.** Stopping this process will kill the server, so you will have to start it again before running the Django app.
+			* Note: since this command starts the server, you should see a picture of a rabbit in an ASCII-art format (this is RabbitMQ's logo), followed by some text, and finally a line which says "Starting broker"; no loading bars or anything special will pop up.

+* Go to a suitable directory and clone the repository with
+	* ```
+  	  git clone git@github.com:TheMoonWalker1/Essay-Grader.git
+  	  ```
 * Move into the folder where the repository was cloned
 	* ```
 	  cd Essay-Grader